ST. AMBROSE REBUKES THEODOSIUS

 Being thus reconciled, he went into the church and stood inside the gates of the chancel.
 Ambrose asked him why he was waiting there.
 He said that he was waiting to take part in the sacred mysteries, to which Ambrose replied: O Emperor, the space inside the chancel is reserved for priests.
 Go outside therefore, and participate with the rest of the people.
 The purple makes emperors, not priests.
 The Emperor promptly obeyed.

 In depicting this event, I wanted to give emphasis to the ideas of repentance and forgiveness; in a quatrefoil above the door of the church, I drew King David confronted by the Prophet Nathan (whose parable appears in a smaller quatrefoil).
 The postures, clothing, and positions of these figures relate them to those of St. Ambrose and Theodosius below.
 The beginning of the psalm expressing King David’s repentance I wrote on the lintel.
-On the door is a sactuary knocker (in the form of a green man, similar to that knocker on Durham Cathedral) which suggests again the idea of a church as a place for the repentant.
+On the door is a sactuary knocker (in the form of a green man, similar to the knocker on Durham Cathedral) which suggests again the idea of a church as a place for the repentant.
 Both St. Ambrose and the Emperor wear purple vestments; the color is a symbol both of repentance and of imperiality.

 The crosier carried by St. Ambrose is my own fanciful design; it has a carved-ivory head in the shape of a seahorse with snails for crockets, and terminates in a narwhal tusk.

 I used the translucent calfskin for artistic effect, drawing certain details on the opposite side of the sheet, in reverse.
 These include the damask patterns, wood grain, and fossil coral in the stones.
 Like watermarks, these are more visible when the drawing is held up to a light.
 The original drawing thus has a different character depending on where and when it is seen.

 An open-edition giclée print of this drawing is available for $39.
 You may use the button below to pay via PayPal, debit card or credit card.
 Be sure to confirm the shipping address.